Generic Name: flutamide (oral) (FLOO ta mide)

 You will need frequent blood tests to check your liver function while you are taking flutamide.

-You should not use this medicine if you are allergic to flutamide.
+You should not use flutamide if you are allergic to flutamide.

 Flutamide should never be taken by a woman or a child.